sathvikswaminathan/webpage/index.md

 Hi there!
 I am Sathvik Swaminathan, a 4th year undergraduate student double majoring in Physics and Electronics and Communication Engineering at BITS Pilani.

-My areas of interests encompasses Computer Systems and ASIC Design, with a research emphasis on designing high performant and secure systems!
+My areas of interests encompasses Computer Systems and ASIC Design, with a research emphasis on designing high performance and secure systems!

 I'll be joining NVIDIA as an ASIC Design Intern and am currently interning at the Processor Architecture Research Lab (PAR-L) at Intel!